-19 Aug Business License – Notice of Business License-Related Procedures
+19 Aug Business License – Key Compliance Procedures For Business License Management In Vietnam

 Nowadays, applying for a business license has become more simple.
-Many investors and business owners seemed to underestimate these basic procedures in business operation.
-In fact, there are many legal issues involved in licensing procedures, which require enterprises spend more time to solve.
+Many investors and business owners seem to underestimate these basic procedures in business operation.
+In fact, there are many legal issues involved in granting a business license, which requires enterprises to spend more time to solve.

-This article provides critical key notes to help businesses clarify what are the common types of business licenses, licensing procedures and common risks.
+This article provides critical key notes to help businesses clarify what are the common types of business license, licensing procedures and common risks.

 - Enterprise registration certificates.